The Employment Law Review: United Arab Emirates

 Foreign companies not registered in the UAE may hire an independent contractor to undertake particular work for their benefit, provided the independent contractor is established and licensed to perform such work in the UAE.
 However, the independent contractor should not present itself as an employee of the foreign company.
 Setting up a presence in the UAE is a well-established procedure that requires the foreign company itself to register with the local authorities.

 The Labour Law allows employers to seek a restraint of trade agreement that would apply after the termination of the employment contract.
 Article 127 of the Labour Law provides for certain conditions for the validity of a non-compete clause.
 The employee must be 21 years of age or older and the non-compete clause must be limited in relation to the time, place and nature of the work to the extent required to safeguard the reasonable interests of the employer.
-Therefore, to enforce a non-compete agreement the employer must demonstrate that the non-compete restraint is reasonable and necessary to protect its legitimate interests.
+Therefore, to enforce a non-compete agreement, the employer must demonstrate that the non-compete restraint is reasonable and necessary to protect its legitimate interests.
 The corporate and geographical scope of the restraint must also comply with this test to be enforceable.
 There is no statutory limit to the non-compete period clause signed between an employer and its employees, but the Ministry of Human Resources and Emiratisation has indicated that it considers 12 months to be a reasonable period to limit competition.

 To enforce a non-compete covenant, it is crucial that the employer includes the non-compete provision in the short-form employment contract deposited with the Ministry of Human Resources and Emiratisation.
 As to judicial enforcement, local courts rarely order specific performance under contracts.
-There have been no recent cases in which the Dubai Court of Cassation or the Federal Supreme Court ordered an employee to abide by a non-compete covenant.
+There have been no recent cases in which the Dubai Court of Cassation or the Federal Supreme Court has ordered an employee to abide by a non-compete covenant.
 Although the local courts recognise the right of an employer to bind its employees by non-compete obligations, they would usually only award damages for losses sustained by the breach.
 These types of losses can be very difficult to establish.

 i Working time

 Under Articles 65 to 73 of the Labour Law, the maximum working hours are eight hours each day and 48 hours a week, and no more than five consecutive work hours may be worked without a rest period.
-The maximum number of daily hours may be increased to nine hours per day in commercial establishments, hotels and cafés, security services and any other operations where the increase is authorised by order of the Ministry of Human Resources and Emiratisation.
+The maximum number of daily hours may be increased to nine per day in commercial establishments, hotels and cafés, security services and any other operations where the increase is authorised by order of the Ministry of Human Resources and Emiratisation.
 The maximum number of working hours may also be reduced by order of the Ministry of Human Resources and Emiratisation in relation to operations that create health risks to the employee.
 During the month of Ramadan, daily working hours are reduced by two hours.
-The working hours may be organised in shifts and there is no limit as to the amount of night work that may be performed.
+Working hours may be organised in shifts and there is no limit to the amount of night work that may be performed.

 iii Protection of wages